IDA-TUBS/lotus/README.md

-# IDA Wireless Group Website
+# IDA Lotus Project Website

-This repository is used for the IDA Wireless Groups' website hosted via github pages using jekyll.
+This repository is used for the IDA LOTUS projects' website hosted via github pages using jekyll.